TL;DR

 A core principle of UK private health insurance is that it covers acute conditions.
 It does not cover chronic conditions.

-- Acute Condition: A disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your full recovery.
+- Acute Condition: A disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your recovery.
 For example, a broken leg.

 - Chronic Condition: A disease, illness or injury that has one or more of the following characteristics: it needs ongoing or long-term monitoring, it has no known cure, it comes back or is likely to come back, or it requires palliative care.
 For example, osteoarthritis or asthma.

-If a sports injury leads to a long-term, incurable condition like chronic pain syndrome or degenerative joint disease, your insurer will cover the initial treatment to stabilise you, but the ongoing management of the now-chronic condition would typically revert to the NHS.
+If a sports injury leads to a long-term, incurable condition like chronic pain syndrome or degenerative joint disease, your insurer may cover the initial treatment to stabilise you, but the ongoing management of the now-chronic condition would typically revert to the NHS.

 What's Generally Included in a Good PMI Policy?